Local 58

-Local 58 is a horror web series created by cartoonist Kris Straub.
-The series is a spin off of Straub's Candle Cove creepypasta.
+Local 58 is a horror web series created by American cartoonist Kris Straub.
+The series is a spin-off of Straub's Candle Cove creepypasta.
 Currently hosted on the YouTube channel LOCAL58TV, each video in the series is presented as footage of a fictional public access television channel located in Mason County, West Virginia named Local 58, with the call sign WCLV-TV, created in the late 1930s, which is continuously hijacked over a period of decades with a series of ominous and surreal broadcasts.

-The series makes use of video and audio degradation to add to the realism and unsettling nature of each video.
+The series makes use of video and audio degradation to add to the realism and unsettling nature of each video,.
 The series describes itself as "analog horror", a term that has since been used as a name for a niche subgenre of similar VHS-themed found footage web series that were either inspired by Local 58 or use a similar style and techniques to the series.
+The full description the series gives itself is "Analog horror at 476 MHz."
 The series has since gained a cult following.

 A website called local58.tv was created in September 2021 as an extension of the main storyline.
 The website features a "LookBack Web Archive" similar to the web archive service Wayback Machine, and features numerous Easter eggs and plot points for an associated alternate reality game that offers further detail on Local 58's continuity.

 Episodes

-Local 58 consists of ten episodes.
-The first nine range from less than 1 minute to 5 minutes in run time, while the tenth is nearly 30 minutes long.
-The episodes were originally uploaded to a separate website, however, as of late 2018, all episodes are now uploaded to YouTube.
+Local 58 consists of seven main episodes with five different videos.
+The first seven episodes last between two and five minutes, while the "C.L.O.S.E." video is almost 30 minutes long.
+The episodes were originally published on a separate website.
+However, since the end of 2018, they have all been available on YouTube.